 How Does Air Conditioning Work?

-Have you ever tried to express something to your doctor, but didn’t have the right words to describe where the pain was?
+Have you ever tried to express something to your doctor but didn’t have the right words to describe where the pain or issue was?
 This experience is frustrating, overwhelming, and can leave you feeling helpless.
 Talking to your HVAC technician does not have to feel this way!

 It’s important to note that this blog does not aim to inform users how to fix their own air conditioning units.
 We recommend calling in a professional if your AC unit is showing any warning signs of a falling unit.